openbmc/openbmc/upstream-layers/yocto-docs/documentation/overview-manual/intro.rst

-   about features and challenges of the Yocto Project, the layer model, components and tools, development methods, the :term:`Poky` reference distribution, the OpenEmbedded build system workflow, and some basic Yocto terms.
+   about features and challenges of the Yocto Project, the layer model, components and tools, development methods, the :term:`Poky` reference distribution, the :term:`OpenEmbedded Build System` workflow, and some basic Yocto terms.

 -  :ref:`overview-manual/development-environment:the yocto project development environment`\ *:*
    This chapter helps you get started understanding the Yocto Project